 Fairhead was the government’s surprise replacement for the painfully ineffectual Lord Patten as guardian of BBC’s honesty and ethical practice.
 The UK culture secretary, Sajid Javid, described Fairhead as an “exceptional individual with a highly impressive career history” and said: “I have no doubt she will provide the strong leadership the position demands and will prove to be a worthy champion of licence fee payers.”

 Her core brief was to “Restore confidence in the BBC Trust as the corporation’s regulatory and governance body,” a near impossible task after its much criticised handling of the Jimmy Savile scandal, huge executive payoffs for incompetency, and the fiasco of the abandoned £100 million Digital Media Initiative IT project.
 Others felt Fairhead was appointed to soften the BBC for privatisation.
-A conspiracy to derail the result of the Scottish Referendum came later.
+A feeling she was appointed in a conspiracy to derail the result of the Scottish Referendum came later.

 What the general public did not know, were not told about, was her other role as chair of HSBC’s Audit Committee, the body that supervises the bank’s ethics.
 She presided over HSBC when it was fined £1 billion for money laundering, a lot of it from South American drug cartels.
 (No doubt a few clandestine CIA approved projects used the same route to launder government money to their paid insurgents in foreign countries.
 But that is another story.)
-Banks get confidence to carry out felonies when politicians are involved.
-Anyhow, why Fairhead was given chair of the BBC Trust is a mystery.
-Anybody else would be toast had they presided over a financial scandal that incurred a huge fine.
+Why Fairhead was given chair of the BBC Trust is a mystery.
+Anybody else would be toast had they presided over a financial scandal that incurred huge fines.